memoria-llc/memoria-js/README.md

-Repo for the concentration game
+Repo for the concentration game!